-Stress is a significant factor, and chickens become stressed during the hot months of summer when they have changes in diet, they lose or gain flockmates or have a new coop.
+Stress is a significant factor, and one of the most common reasons that chickens bully each other.
+Chickens become stressed during the hot months of summer, when they have changes in diet, they lose or gain new flock members or move to a new coop.

 If it’s during one of the seasons where the flock doesn’t get out as much, such as winter, there are several boredom busters you can add for your flock such as throwing mealworms in with new bedding for the coop and adding entertainment into the coop such as mirrors, hanging cabbages or new roosting areas.

 You can also build some dust baths in the chicken run to keep the hens busy, or let them out to free range more frequently so they stay busy.

 Is the bullied hen acting broody?
 If so, this is likely to cause the whole rest of the flock to pick on her.